asimihsan/onlinejudge/README.md

 ## TODO rejected

+-   Add reCAPTCHA to site to prevent bots/APIs from using it.
+    -   When you start using it use API keys to authorize yourself.
+    -   By design Google reCAPTCHA will fail the second time for the same authorized response.
+Hence you need to do something else to authenticate the client once confirmed as human, e.g. give them an HMAC with a server secret.
+Or set cookie / use localstorage?
+Make it last e.g. 24 hours.
 -   HTTP server that builds/runs python/ruby/java, return stdout/stderr
     -   Put HTTP server in LXC container.
     -   Will not run outside LXC container and do on every run clone/start/stop/destroy LXC container (measure latency)